v12technology/fluxtion-quickstart/README.md

 	 - Log a warning
 	 - A user class(TempertureController) will attempt to send an SMS listing rooms to investigate
  - Register an SMS endpoint with the controller by sending a String as an event into the processor
+ - The SMS number can be updated in realtime

 ## Solution description
 ### Dependencies